Saputo Inc

 Incentives & Policy Engagement

-The company has reinforced its climate governance by introducing ESG-related targets as part of its long-term incentive plan.
-It discloses that 30% of the performance-related share-based compensation granted in FY2023 is linked to achieving its climate and water targets.
+The company has improved its climate governance by integrating ESG-related targets into its long-term incentive plan, linking 30% of the performance share units granted in FY2024 to its climate and water targets.

 Innovation & Benchmarking

-The company does not disclose a straightforward strategic approach to sustainability innovation or benchmark itself against peers in sustainability and innovation.
+The company does not disclose a strategic approach to sustainability innovation or state whether it benchmarks itself against peers in sustainability and innovation.

 0/0.5